Table of Contents

 Q: How soon will daily yoga start to pay off for me?

 A: Everyone’s different, but many folks say they feel a difference in just a couple of weeks when they stick to daily practice.
 The trick is to be consistent.
-Even short daily sessions add up, and you keep opening up new layers of benefit the longer you stay with it.
 Think of yoga as a lifelong companion rather than a shortcut, and the good changes will unfold in their own time.
 Enjoy the path, and the results will follow.

 Conclusion